M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 String s2 = "two\nlines";
 String s3 = "\"This is in quotes\"";

-Exercise

-Declare variables for each literal type with underscores and escape sequences.
+Exercise:Declare variables for each literal type with underscores and escape sequences.
 Print their values.

 4. Variables
 A variable is the basic storage unit, defined by an identifier, type, and optional initializer.
 Variables have scope and lifetime.